jacobadedoyin/Azure-Projects/AZ104/02-Storage-and-Data-Protection/README.md

 * **CLI Context:** Discovered the importance of `az account set` when working with multiple subscriptions to ensure resources deploy to the correct billing scope.

 ---
-*Created by Jacob Adedoyin-Griffiths | Azure Cloud Administration Portfolio*
+*Created by Jacob Adedoyin | Azure 104 Cloud Administration Portfolio*